 Savage Arms makes a number of quality but affordable bolt action rifles.
-Most of them are chambered in 10+ different calibers and are a number of different stock configurations.
+Most of them are chambered in 10+ different calibers and are many different stock configurations.

 Weatherby has been making quality rifles since 1945 and each of their Vanguard series of rifles comes with a 25 06 Remington chamber option.

-These rifles are nice because many of the models fall under $1,000 and are usually readily available online or in your local gun store.
+These rifles are nice because many models fall under $1,000 and are usually available online or in your local gun store.

 The Savage Axis is one of my favorite budget bolt guns on the market.
-For the price point, the Accutrigger and action are extremely hard to beat.
+The Accutrigger and action are extremely hard to beat for the price point.

-I have been shooting a Savage Axis since my late teenage years and I have yet to have an issue with it.
-Accuracy is on point and you absolutely can’t beat the price.
+I have been shooting a Savage Axis since my late teenage years and have not had an issue with it.
+Accuracy is on point, and you absolutely can’t beat the price.

 The Browning X-Bolt is on the higher end of the price spectrum for this list.
-While it’s a fantastic firearm that dons some pretty nice features and is extremely aesthetically pleasing, you will pay a premier for the Browning name and Buck logo.
+While it’s a fantastic firearm with pretty nice features and is extremely aesthetically pleasing, you will pay a premier for the Browning name and Buck logo.

 .25-06 Remington Ammo

-Pricing for .25-06, like anything these days, has gone up some but thankfully not a ton.
+Pricing for .25-06, like anything these days, has increased some, but thankfully not a ton.

 Most .25-06 rounds hover around the $1.20-$2 /per round price point.
 Making the boxes $23-$40 per 20-round box.

 Finding 25-06 Remington ammo in stock can be done.
 But you may have to do a little digging.
-A lot of the less mainstream rounds have taken a backseat during the pandemic and are just now making a comeback on store shelves.
+Many less mainstream rounds have taken a backseat during the pandemic but are now returning to store shelves.